 Caramelized onions in a sauté pan.

-Then layer the toppings over the dough as follows: onions, olive purée, tomatoes.
+Then layer the toppings over the dough as follows: onions, olive purée, and tomatoes.

 Unbaked pissaladière, ready for the oven.

-Dimple one last time; them transfer to the oven immediately.
+Dimple one last time; then transfer to the oven immediately.
 Bake until evenly golden, about 25 minutes.

 Dimpling an unbaked pissaladière.